-If you attended Quirk’s East in Brooklyn this past week, you may have caught ProdegeMR’s Adam Portner and Sense360’s Eli Portnoy’s talk on How Mobile Behavioral Data & Survey Insights Create a 360 View of the Consumer.
+If you attended Quirk’s East in Brooklyn this past week, you may have caught Prodege’s Adam Portner and Sense360’s Eli Portnoy’s talk on How Mobile Behavioral Data & Survey Insights Create a 360 View of the Consumer.
 In this session, they shared groundbreaking information on a new way data can be collated using sensor technology.

 To demonstrate this, we decided to consider one of the bigger American events…the Super Bowl.
 We were interested in understanding how the Super Bowl affects grocery store behavior and how consumers stock up and prepare before the game.

 Our technology allowed us to successfully execute real-time mobile surveys with respondents to gauge how they stock up before the big game, and view results in just a few short days.